sammybigbux/deckhub/README.md

      ```

 ## Project Structure
+You can find a guide to each section in the README.md files in their respective directories.
 The project consists of the following main components:

 - **Frontend**: Located in the `/routes` directory, the frontend is built using Vite and Svelte.
 It handles the user interface, interactions, and communication with the backend services.